cits3007/cits3007.github.io/assets/labs/lab01.md

 **What are VirtualBox and Vagrant?**

 **VirtualBox** is a type of [virtualization software][virtualization] which allows you to run other operating systems on your computer – even operating systems designed for completely different hardware (such as mobile phones, for instance).
-It allows precise control of what OS [kernel][kernel] is run (we will learn more about what an OS kernel is later).
+It allows precise control of what OS [kernel][kernel] is run.
 (Other technologies for running Linux do exist -- for instance, Docker and Windows Subsystem for Linux, or WSL -- but they do not allow the precise control over kernel version that VirtualBox does.)

 **Vagrant** is a tool for managing virtual environments.
+It can manage environments created using VirtualBox, Docker, VMWare, WSL, and many more.
 It handles tasks such as

 - fetching virtual machine (VM) [images][vm-image] from the web and installing them in a standard location;
 - checking whether any updates have been issued for an image, and prompting the user to download them, if so;
 - allowing a user to easily manage multiple versions of the same basic VM image; and
 - abstracting over the details of particular virtualization technologies.

-It's widely used in industry to provide developers with a Standard Operating Environment (SOE) for their team or organization, so it's hoped that experience with Vagrant will prove useful beyond your university studies.
+It's widely used in industry to provide developers with a Standard Development Environment (SDE) for their team or organization, so it's hoped that experience with Vagrant will prove useful beyond your university studies.

 Since the purpose of Vagrant is to manage VMs on a computer, vagrant commands need to be run from the *host* computer (for instance, your laptop), not from within a VM.

 [virtualization]: https://en.wikipedia.org/w/index.php?title=Hardware_virtualization
 [kernel]: https://en.wikipedia.org/wiki/Kernel_(operating_system)